UNINETTSigma2/documentation/software/containers.md

 ## How to find container images
-A valid use case as indicated would be that you have a software that requires specific set of dependacies that you could not provided with modules.
+A valid use case as indicated would be that you have a software that requires specific set of dependencies that you could not provided with modules.
 In that case you would know which images to download.
-If it is that you need a container image with certain combincation of dependancies, but you do not know where exactly to aquire this, you could use the search option on the terminal or on the web.
+If it is that you need a container image with certain combination of dependencies, but you do not know where exactly to acquire this, you could use the search option on the terminal or on the web.

-Example 1: A user wants to use different version of the software Tensorflow  than what is installed in SAGA.
+Example 1: A user wants to use different version of the software TensorFlow  than what is installed in SAGA.
 So she googles and ends up here https://www.tensorflow.org/install
 There she finds the following command sequence